Q: Why is clinical research important?

 A: Participation in any clinical trial is completely voluntary.
 Enrolled subjects may choose to withdraw participation from the study at any time and for any reason.

-A: Research being conducted at CNI is in collaboration with physicians and staff at Swedish Medical Center, Radiology Imaging Associates, Blue Sky Neurosciences, Colorado Brain and Spine Institute, Neurology Care P.C., Summit Headache and Neurologic, Craig Hospital, National Jewish South Denver, C Dermatology, Rocky Mountain Ear Center, P.C., and Denver Neurological Clinic.
+A: Research being conducted at CNI is in collaboration with physicians and staff at Swedish Medical Center, Blue Sky Neurology, Colorado Brain and Spine Institute, Neurology Care PC, Summit Headache and Neurologic Institute, Craig Hospital, National Jewish South Denver, Rocky Mountain Ear Center PC, St. Joseph Hospital-SCL Health and Denver Neurological Clinic.